rwilcox/my-learnings-docs/learning_aws.md

 #### Integration Request Mapping template for index actions (with ownership)

 Assumes that the DynamoDB document has a UserId field, which is populated with the Cognito username.
 You want to, on the "server side" ask for the documents (the logged in user) owns, for security reasons.
-Which involves some processing logic in the mapping document.
+Which involves some processing logic in the mapping document in the Integration Request:

 Content-Type: `application/json`